Buy to let

 If you are an experienced landlord with a large portfolio of properties, you may feel confident that you know what you are doing.
 But it is still vital that, as you grow your portfolio, you seek advice to ensure that you are getting the best buy to let mortgage deals and planning effectively.

-All our brokers have a highly respected qualification in mortgage advice and can search the whole of the market for the best buy to let mortgage deals.
 The maximum loan to value for buy to let mortgages is usually around 75% or 80%, but a small number will sometimes go to 85% LTV.

 With a bit of help and advice, you should find yourself well on the way to making a profitable buy to let investment and smelling the sweet scent of success.